Broosky/Gatherers-Legacy/README.md

 # 💡 **Gatherers-Legacy**

-This project, started and largely completed during my school reading week near the end of 2010, was born out of my passion for video games — especially the resource gathering mechanic of *StarCraft*.
+This project, started and largely completed during my school reading week near the end of 2010, was born out of my passion for video games, especially the resource gathering mechanic of *StarCraft*.
 So, I built my own version of it.

 Initially created using [Dev-C++](https://www.bloodshed.net/) with the MinGW compiler, I've since ported it to run with VS Code and the C/C++ extensions.
 It still runs smoothly, even on modern versions of Windows and Ubuntu (Wine).

----
+> If you found this project useful, interesting, or worth keeping an eye on, consider giving it a ⭐️.
+> It helps others discover the project and motivates me to keep building and sharing more.

 ## 🔹 **In Action**

 ![Demo](Gatherers.gif)

----

 ## 🔹 **Key Features**